nateraluis/luisnatera.com/_posts/2017-12-19-Budapest-Street-Network.md

 How can we understand a city through its infrastructure networks?
 This question was the starting point for my final project in the [Data Visualization class](https://courses.ceu.edu/courses/data-and-network-visualization-0) taught by Roberta Sinatra.
 The goal of the class was to gain insight into a data set through visualization.

 The selected city to analyze was Budapest, an obvious choice now that I’m living here and also because I wanted to better understand the city.
-To get the data and build the network I used OSMnx, a python library developed by Geoff Boeing.
+To get the data and build the network I used (OSMnx)[https://github.com/gboeing/osmnx], a python library developed by (Geoff Boeing)[https://geoffboeing.com/].
 I used OSMnx to download the city data from OpenStreetMap and build the network using the streets as edges and the intersections between two streets as nodes.
 For the project, I worked with 4 square kilometers of Budapest city center.
 First I visualized the city network assigning the width of the edges - streets - according to the type of street, to show where the main streets are in the city and how they are connected.

 ![](/images/BudapestStreets.png)